-We elected to be taxed as a Real Estate Investment Trust ("REIT") for federal income tax purposes beginning with our 2015 taxable year.
-As ofMarch 31, 2018, our REIT structure included all of our data center operations in the U.S., Canada, Japan and the data center operations in Europe with the exception of Bulgaria, Portugal, Spain, United Arab Emirates and a portion of Turkey.
+We elected to be taxed as a real estate investment trust for federal income tax purposes ("REIT") beginning with our 2015 taxable year.
+As ofMarch 31, 2019, our REIT structure included all of our data center operations in the U.S., Canada, Japan and the data center operations in EMEA with the exception of Bulgaria, United Arab Emirates and a portion of Turkey.
 Our data center operations in other jurisdictions are operated as taxable REIT subsidiaries ("TRSs").

 As a REIT, we generally are permitted to deduct from our federal taxable income the dividends we pay to our stockholders.
 The income represented by such dividends is not subject to federal income tax at the entity level but is taxed, if at all, at the stockholder level.
 Nevertheless, the income of our TRSs which hold our U.S. operations that may not be REIT compliant is subject, as applicable, to federal and state corporate income tax.
 Likewise, our foreign subsidiaries continue to be subject to foreign income taxes in jurisdictions in which they hold assets or conduct operations, regardless of whether held or conducted through TRSs or through qualified REIT subsidiaries ("QRSs").
-We are also subject to a separate corporate income tax on any gain recognized from a sale of a REIT asset where our basis in the asset is determined by reference to the basis of the asset in the hands of a C corporation (such as (i) an asset that we held as of the effective date of our REIT election, that is, January 1, 2015, or (ii) an asset held by us or a QRS following the liquidation or other conversion of a former TRS).
-This built-in-gains tax is generally applicable to any disposition of such an asset during the five-year period after the date we first owned the asset as a REIT asset (e.g., January 1, 2015 in the case of REIT assets we held at the time of our REIT conversion), to the extent of the built-in-gain based on the fair market value of such asset on the date we first held the asset as a REIT asset.
-If we fail to remain qualified for federal income taxation as a REIT, we will be subject to federal income tax at regular corporate tax rates.
-Even if we remain qualified for federal income taxation as a REIT, we may be subject to some federal, state, local and foreign taxes on our income and property in addition to taxes owed with respect to our TRSs' operations.
-In particular, while state income tax regimes often parallel the federal income tax regime for REITs, many states do not completely follow federal rules and some may not follow them at all.
+We are also subject to a separate corporate income tax on any gain recognized from a sale of a REIT asset where our basis in the asset is determined by reference to the basis of the asset in the hands of a C corporation (such as (i) an asset that we held as of the effective date of our REIT election, which was January 1, 2015, or (ii) an asset theld by us or a QRS following the liquidation or other conversion of a former TRS).
+This built-in-gain tax is generally applicable to any disposition of such an asset during the five-year period after the date we first owned the asset as a REIT asset (e.g., January 1, 2015 in the case of REIT assets we held at the time of our REIT conversion), to the extent of the built-in-gain based on the fair market value of such asset on the date we first held the asset as a REIT asset.
+If we fail to remain qualified for federal income taxation as a REIT, we way be subject to some federal, state, local and foreign taxes on our income and property in addition to taxes owed with respect to our TRSs' operations.
+In particular, while state income tax regimes often parallel the federal income tax regime for REITs, many states do not completely follow federal rules, and some may not follow them at all.

-On March 21, 2018, we paid quarterly cash dividends of \$2.28 per share.
-On May 2, 2018, we declared a quarterly cash dividend of \$2.28 per share, payable on June 20, 2018 to the common stockholders of record as of on May 23, 2018.
-We expect the amount of all 2018 quarterly distributions and other applicable distributions to equal or exceed the taxable income to be recognized in 2018.
+On March 20, 2019, we paid a quarterly cash dividend of \$2.46 per share.
+We expect the amount of all of our 2019 quarterly distributions and other applicable distributions to equal or exceed the REIT's taxable income to be recognized in 2019.